anthonychu/functions-serverless-realtime-tutorial/README.md

     }
     ```

-    * Enter the Azure Storage account connection string into a setting named `AzureWebJobsStorage`.
-Obtain the value from the **Keys** page in the Storage account in the Azure portal; either the primary or secondary connection string can be used.
+    * Replace `<storage-connection-string>` with the Azure Storage account connection string.
+Obtain the value from the **Keys** page in the Azure portal for the Storage account you created; either the primary or secondary connection string can be used.
 This setting is required by Azure Functions runtime to coordinate executions between multiple function app instances.
-    * Enter the Azure SignalR Service connection string into a setting named `AzureSignalRConnectionString`.
+    * Replace `<signalr-connection-string>` with the Azure SignalR Service connection string.
 Obtain the value from the **Keys** page in the Azure SignalR Service resource in the Azure portal; either the primary or secondary connection string can be used.
-    * Enter the Azure Cosmos DB connection string into a setting named `CosmosDBConnectionString`.
+    * Replace `<cosmosdb-connection-string>` with the Azure Cosmos DB connection string.
 Obtain the value from the **Keys** page in the Cosmos DB account in the Azure portal; either the primary or secondary connection string can be used.
     * The `Host` section configures the port and CORS settings for the local Functions host.

 1. Save the file.